Parent & Student Handbook

 - 9‐10 tardies = parent meeting with principal

-- 10+ tardies = possible in‐school suspension at discretion of principal
+- 10+ tardies = possible in‐school suspension at the discretion of the principal

 Elementary consequences for tardies within one quarter: